manlyman29/manlyman29/README.md

 ----------------------------
 ![Profile Views](https://komarev.com/ghpvc/?username=manlyman29&color=blue)

-I have been learning and working with different programming languages for 16 years now.
-My career started with Visual Basic, C#, PHP and later I started learning with some JavaScript Frontend Frameworks such as Angular and React for web development.
-I have also worked for 3 years on Mobile Native languages (Java, Kotlin, Swift) on different projects but eventually I stopped working on them and started working on my Dart/Flutter skills as my main Frontend development language/framework.
-Nowadays I prefer Node.js for backend and Flutter for Fronted.
-Flutter has been my go to frontend framework in past 4 years and Node.js for backends of choice for the past 7 years.
+ have been learning and working with different programming languages for 16 years.
+My career began with Visual Basic, C#, and PHP.
+Later, I started learning JavaScript frontend frameworks such as Angular and React for web development.
+I also worked for three years on mobile native languages (Java, Kotlin, and Swift) on various projects, but eventually, I fully switched to Dart/Flutter as my primary frontend development language/framework.
+Flutter has been my go-to frontend framework for the past four years, and Node.js has been my backend of choice for the past seven years.

 ### Skills